 - 1. Selection of Agenda Items.
 The Chairman of the Board shall establish the agenda for each Board meeting after consultation with the Chief Executive Officer and the Lead Director, if any.
 At the beginning of the year the Chairman of the Board shall establish a schedule of subjects to be discussed during the year (to the extent practicable).
 Each Board member is free to suggest the inclusion of agenda items and is free to raise at any Board meeting subjects that are not on the agenda for that meeting.
 During at least one meeting each year, the Board shall review the Company's long-term strategic plans and the principal issues that the Company expects to confront in the future. - 2.
 Frequency and Length of Meetings.
 The Chairman of the Board, in consultation with the members of the Board, shall determine the frequency and length of Board meetings.
 Special meetings may be called from time to time as determined by the needs of the business.
-Notwithstanding the foregoing, the Company shall hold meetings of the Board on at least a quarterly basis. - 3.
-Advance Distribution of Materials.
-Information and data that are important to the Board's understanding of the business to be conducted at a Board or committee meeting, including an agenda for a particular meeting, should generally be distributed in writing to the directors before the meeting, and directors should review these materials in advance of the meeting.
+Notwithstanding the foregoing, the Company shall hold meetings of the Board on at least a quarterly basis.

+- 3. Advance Distribution of Materials.
+Information and data that are important to the Board's understanding of the business to be conducted at a Board or committee meeting should generally be distributed in writing to the directors before the meeting, and directors should review these materials in advance of the meeting.
 The Board acknowledges that certain items to be discussed at a Board or committee meeting may be of an extremely confidential or time-sensitive nature and that the distribution of materials on these matters prior to meetings may not be appropriate or practicable.
 Presentations made at Board meetings should do more than summarize previously distributed Board meeting materials. - 4.
 Executive Sessions.
 The independent directors shall meet in executive session (without the presence of non-independent directors and management) on a regular basis as often as necessary to fulfill their duties and in any event at least annually.
 The independent directors will meet in executive session at any time requested by any independent director.
 Absent unusual circumstances, these sessions shall be held in conjunction with regular Board meetings.
-The director who presides at these meetings shall be the Lead Director if there is one, and if not, shall be chosen by the independent directors, and his or her name shall be disclosed in the annual meeting proxy statement.
+The director who presides at these meetings shall be the Lead Director if there is one, and if not, shall be chosen by the independent directors, and his or her name shall be disclosed in the annual meeting proxy statement. - 5.
+Attendance of Non-Directors at Board Meetings.
+The Board welcomes regular attendance at each Board meeting of senior executives of the Company.
+Furthermore, the Board encourages the senior executives of the Company to, from time to time, bring Company personnel into Board meetings who (i) can provide additional insight into the items being discussed because of personal involvement in these areas or (ii) appear to be persons with future potential who should be given exposure to the Board.